-It is always questionable whether results reported in clinical trials will be comparable to those in in real-world settings.
-For comparison, one study of 3,135 children who had attended a certified German pediatric obesity treatment center and had 2 years of continuous followup data found results fairly comparable to those seen in the higher-intensity trials in our review.
-That study reported that 47 percent of the children had reduced zBMI by 0.2 units or more after 2 years.223 The 23 percent of the children who showed both initial weight loss success in the first 6 months (average zBMI reduction, 0.46) and continued improvement through 2 years, wound up with a final average zBMI of 1.79, down from an average of 2.4.
+It is always questionable whether results reported in clinical trials will be comparable with those in real-world settings.
+For comparison, one study of 3,135 children who had attended a certified German pediatric obesity treatment center and had 2 years of continuous followup data had results fairly comparable with those seen in the higher-intensity trials in our review.
+That study reported that 47 percent of the children had reduced zBMI by 0.2 units or more after 2 years.
+Twenty-three percent of children who showed both initial weight loss success in the first 6 months (average zBMI reduction, 0.46) and continued improvement through 2 years ended up with a final average zBMI of 1.79, a decrease from an average of 2.4.
 Boys and children younger than age 12 years were most likely to show this pattern of success.
-However, 53 percent of the children either did not maintain initial loss of excess weight or never showed substantial improvement in zBMI scores.
+However, 53 percent of children either did not maintain initial loss of excess weight or never showed substantial improvement in zBMI.

 The included evidence was limited to followup of 1 to 2 years.
-Epstein and colleagues published 10-year followup results from children who completing several versions of a family-based comprehensive weight management intervention, a program that the interventions of several included trials were modeled after.253 Children from four trials were combined for long-term followup; the interventions differed slightly across the four studies, but all involved an estimated 30 or more hours of contact with the families.
-Epstein reported that 52.5 percent of the children undergoing these interventions met criteria for obesity at 10-year followup.
-Children were 8 to 12 years old at study entry (average age, 10.4 years) and were on average 49.9 \pm 17.2 percent overweight; almost all participants likely met the criteria for obesity at baseline.
-Naturalistic longitudinal studies generally show higher rates of obesity at comparable followup, typically 64 to 87 percent, with U.S.-based studies falling in the higher end of the spectrum,^{13,14,254,255} suggesting that family-based weight management programs improve the likelihood of avoiding future obesity, at least during early adulthood.
+Epstein et al published 10-year followup results from children completing several versions of a family-based comprehensive weight management intervention, a program that several included trials were modeled after.
+Children from four trials were combined for long-term followup; the interventions differed slightly across the four studies, but all involved an estimated 30 or more contact hours with the families.
+Epstein reported that 52.5 percent of the children undergoing these interventions met criteria for obesity at the 10-year followup.
+Children were ages 8 to 12 years at study entry (average age, 10.4 years) and were on average 49.9 ± 17.2 percent overweight; almost all participants likely met the criteria for obesity at baseline.
+Naturalistic longitudinal studies generally show higher rates of obesity at comparable followup, typically 64 to 87 percent, with U.S.-based studies falling in the higher end of the spectrum, ^{19, 20, 268, 269} suggesting that family-based weight management programs improve the likelihood of avoiding future obesity, at least during early adulthood.

 We found no harms associated with behavior-based weight management interventions in the included studies.
-However, in the United States, stigma against persons who are overweight or have obesity can be pronounced and are associated with prejudice and discrimination-including by health care providers256-258-in multiple domains of life.259 Obesity is usually blamed on the individual, and bullying, shaming, and discrimination are not uncommon.
-Encountering these events in the healthcare setting may lead persons with excess weight to avoid health care and delay preventive care.256 Further, a longitudinal study of 2,944 adults aged 50 years and older found that perceived weight discrimination was associated with relative increases in weight (+1.66 kg, p<0.001) and waist circumference (+1.12 cm, p=0.046).260 Whether similar effects occur in children and adolescents is unknown.
+However, in the United States, stigma against persons who are overweight or have obesity can be pronounced and are associated with prejudice and discrimination-including by health care providers270-272-in multiple domains of life.273 Obesity is usually blamed on the individual, and bullying, shaming, and discrimination are not uncommon.
+Encountering these events in the health care setting may lead persons with excess weight to avoid health care and delay preventive care.270 Further, a longitudinal study of 2,944 adults age 50 years and older found that perceived weight discrimination was associated with relative increases in weight (+1.66 kg; p<0.001) and waist circumference (+1.12 cm; p=0.046).274 Whether similar effects occur in children and adolescents is unknown.